Grummle/W3CLogToMongo/README.md

 -Alias Elements: Change field names before insertion -MultiColumn Elements: Handle MS LAME ASS BS Columns

-Below is an outline of the config [this](https://gist.github.com/3209354) is an example of a templated config.
+Below is an outline of the config.
+[This](https://gist.github.com/3209354) is an example of a templated config.

 ```
 {